 Taxable equivalent basis (teb)

-A measure that increases Net interest income from certain tax-advantaged sources (in our case, Canadian taxable Corporate dividends) to their tax equivalent value, making it comparable to income from taxable sources.
-There is an offsetting adjustment in the tax provision, thereby generating the same after-tax net income as reported under GAAP.
+Income from certain specified tax-advantaged sources is increased to a level that would make it comparable to income from taxable sources.
+There is an offsetting adjustment in the tax provision, thereby generating the same after-tax net income.